 Desipramine appears to produce the greater reduction in pain intensity.
 Clinically meaningful pain relief (moderate or

 better) is significantly more likely with desipramine than with amitriptyline 7.

 Painful diabetic neuropathy

-neuropathy and, unlike amitriptyline, is not associated with systemic
+unlike amitriptyline, is not associated with systemic side effects 8.

 Amitriptyline vs Venlafaxine

 Both have significant beneficial effect on pain parameters 10.
 Venlafaxine

 prevents headaches in much the same way as the amitriptyline but with a much more tolerable side effect profile.